 The progression of language skills continues throughout Key Stage Two with the focus of transferring spoken language skills into sentence level work.
 All students are given the opportunity to work independently and as part of a team in varied activities, contributing to the development of core skills such as I.T, speaking and listening, reading and eventually writing.

 We encourage positive attitudes to becoming a confident linguist and to speakers of that language, and a sympathetic approach to other cultures.This is shown through our language of the term where we look at another foreign language and make many cross curricular links with the language and the country where it is spoken.
+To ensure that children have access to a good skills progression we use the Rachel Hawkes Scheme of Work which is found on http://rachelhawkes.com/.

 http://www.newburyparkschool.net/langofmonth/index.html – This website has a fantastic interactive computer program that contains interactive video clips showing the children of the school teaching their home languages.
 There are also some fantastic resources on here to download and use to support language development at home.